The 10 Worst Fort Lauderdale Suburbs For 2022

-Not everyone is cut out for city life.
-Some people would prefer to live in the cities and towns that surround Fort Lauderdale.
+The suburbs of Fort Lauderdale call to all types of people looking to escape city life.
+Some people would prefer to live in the cities and towns that surround Fort Lauderdale to avoid all the hustle and bustle.

-Today, we'll use science and data to determine which Fort Lauderdale 'burbs need a little tender loving care - the sore thumbs of the Fort Lauderdale area if you will.
-Realistically, you can't expect all the suburbs to live up to Fort Lauderdale proper, although Highland Beach certainly tries.
+Today, we’ll use Saturday Night Science to determine which Fort Lauderdale ‘burbs need a little tender loving care – the sore thumbs of the Fort Lauderdale area if you will.
+Realistically, you can only expect some of the suburbs to live up to Fort Lauderdale proper, although Highland Beach certainly tries.

 We examined the 52 biggest suburbs of Fort Lauderdale to find out the worst places to live.
 And while you won't necessarily find them on the worst places to live in Florida lists, these ten places are a little too far downwind of Fort Lauderdale in terms of quality of life.